JuliaLang/www.julialang.org/jsoc/gsoc/hpc.md

 ## Scientific Integration Benchmarks

 A benchmark suite would help us to keep Julia's performance for ML models in shape, as well as revealing opportunities for improvement.
-Like the model-zoo project, this would involve contributing standard models that exercise common ML use case (images, text etc) and profiling them.
+Like the model-zoo project, this would involve contributing standard models that exercise common ML use cases (images, text etc) and profiling them.
 The project could extend to include improving performance where possible, or creating a "benchmarking CI" like Julia's own [nanosoldier](https://github.com/JuliaCI/Nanosoldier.jl).

 Mentors: [Dhairya Gandhi](https://github.com/dhairyagandhi96/), [Elliot Saba](https://github.com/staticfloat).